Generalizations of Edge Overlap to Weighted and Directed Networks: Simulation Studies

-For each version of overlap, our theoretical approximations of the mean closely match the simulations, with the unweighted case being the best fit for all values of $np$.
-The approximations of the variance overall are not as accurate, where the accuracy of the fit depends on the value of $np$.
+For each version of overlap, our theoretical approximations of the mean closely match the simulations, with the unweighted case being the best overall fit for all values of $np$.
+The approximations of the variance are not as accurate, and the accuracy depends on the value of $np$.
 In the unweighted case (Figure \ref{fig:sims}d), both theoretical approaches match the simulated values for average degree $np \geq 10$ until about $np = 100$.
-The first approximation then deviates from the simulated values, followed by the second approach deviating from them when $np \approx 300$.
-In the weighted case (Figure \ref{fig:sims}e) the first approximation is more accurate than the second for average degree less than or equal to about 30.
-The approaches are then equally precise until the average degree is approximately 170; after this point, the second approximation is closer to the simulated values.
-In the directed case (Figure \ref{fig:sims}f) the two approximations are equivalent and closely match the simulated values until the average degree reaches about 10.
-After that point, approach two is more accurate.
+The first approximation then deviates from the simulated values, followed by the second approach deviating when $np \approx 300$.
+In the weighted case (Figure \ref{fig:sims}e), the first approximation is more accurate than the second until average degree is about 30.
+The approaches are then equally accurate until the average degree reaches 170, and after this point the second approximation matches the simulated results more closely.
+In the directed case (Figure \ref{fig:sims}f) the two approximations are equivalent and closely match the unique shape of the theoretical values.
+Only for very small values of $np$ do the approximations slightly underestimate the variance.
+After that point, both approaches are very similar and approach two is more accurate for $np > 10$.
 Furthermore, in all cases, both approximations systematically overestimate variability.
 We stress that this overestimation leads to inflated standard errors and thus to conservative hypothesis tests, which is preferable over the opposite situation, i.e., having deflated standard errors and anti-conservative tests.

+Overall, our approximations are accurate for values of average degree seen in many empirical networks; namely $5 \geq np \leq 300$.
+The approximations from one or both approaches are only slightly higher for most of the values of average degree, and deviate substantially only when $np$ = 1, which marks the location of the percolation transition, or $np >$ 1000, which introduces complicated dependencies that are not captured accurately by our approximations.

+To investigate the performance of our derivations when used for hypothesis testing we calculated the coverage probability of 95\% confidence intervals constructed for each type of overlap and both of the approximation approaches.
+We first created an \er network of 500 nodes and average degree ($np$) equal to 5, and calculated edge overlap for each edge in the network.
+Using our first approach mean and variance equations we determined the 95\% confidence interval upper and lower bounds for the network and computed the proportion of edge overlap values that fell within this interval.
+We repeated this process 100 times each for $np$ = 5, 10, 25 and 100, with the final coverage probability being the average of the probabilities across the 100 networks.
+This process was then replicated using the derivations from approach 2.
+Finally, all steps were repeated for networks with 1,000 nodes and the weighted and directed versions of the \er random graph.
+The resulting coverage probabilities are shown in Table 1.